pd-projects/hugo-puredata.info/content/objects/getsize.md

 ---
-title: "[getsize]"
+title: getsize
-description: "get the size of an array"
+description: get the size of an array
-bref: "get the size of an array"
+bref: get the size of an array
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Accessing Data"
+pdcategory: Accessing Data

 ---

-### [getsize]

-get the size of an array

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy